GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 Once posted the team should use a thread under the incident declaration in the channel.
-This allows for additional threads to be established and multiple sub-incedents to be split off while remaining in the `#login-situation` channel.
+This allows for additional threads to be established and multiple sub-incidents to be split off while remaining in the `#login-situation` channel.

 ### Situation Room